 The likelihood of civil unrest and terrorism in Jordan is extremely slim.
 If you’re still concerned about the possibility of terrorism while visiting, learn more here.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Explore Amman, take a day-trip to Jaresh, visit Dana Nature Reserve, or go trekking near the Dead Sea – this nomad knows how to get off the beaten path in Jordan.
+Explore Amman, take a day trip to Jaresh, visit Dana Nature Reserve, or go trekking near the Dead Sea – this nomad knows how to find the less-traveled Jordan.